Asabeneh/30-Days-Of-Python/02_Day_Variables_builtin_functions/02_variables.md

    Example:
    1 + j, 2 + 4j, 1 - 1j

+🌕 You are awesome.
+You have just completed day 2 challenges and you are two steps ahead on your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises - Day 2

+### Exercises: Level 1

 1. Inside 30DaysOfPython create a folder called day_2.
 Inside this folder create a file named variables.py
 2. Write a python comment saying 'Day 2: 30 Days of python programming'